taikatta/Mileston4-EggSellNT/README.md

 #### Admin stories:

-* As an admin I would like to be able to login to an administration panel.
+* As an admin I would like to be able to login to an administration panel

+* As an admin I don't want a user to be able to checkout an empty cart

 [Back to Top](#table-of-contents)